osfarm/lexicon-rest-api/documentation/CODING-GUIDELINES.md

 Otherwise, here are the rules we are using:

-- **No semicolons.** They are distateful and don't bring anythig to the table.
+- **No semicolons.** They are distateful and don't bring anything to the table.
 - **2 spaces per indentation level.**
 - **Print width of 90.** Most people use 80, but it gets a bit limiting at time, and 100 is defintely too much.
 - **Use trailing commas**